Introduction to ENT Operations

 Some ENT SHOs intending to apply for specialist training are likely to start performing core procedures under senior supervision.
 An integral part of this process is knowledge of the proper indications for common operations, their complications, and what patients should expect post-operatively.

-Consent is a multi-stage process whereby the patient is informed of the benefits of the proposed operation, the common and/or serious risks of the operation, and the alternatives to the operation.
+The College has developed guidance on consent that sets out the principles for working with patients through a process of supported decision-making.
+Consent is a multi-stage process whereby the patient is informed of the benefits of the proposed operation, the risks of the operation (see above), and the alternatives to the operation.
 Through discussion with the surgeon, an agreement is reached about how best to proceed in their particular case.
 The process should begin in the outpatient department, and should not be left until the morning of the operation – patients need time to consider the options with all the available information.
 For emergency patients, the outpatient consultation is not possible but it is just as important to allow adequate time to discuss the planned operation.

 Consent should ideally be taken by the surgeon who will perform the operation.
-This ensures the patient has access to the most accurate information about the procedure, and if possible, surgeon-specific statistics (e.g. dead-ear rate in stapedectomy).
+This ensures the patient has access to the most accurate information about the procedure, and if possible, surgeon-specific statistics (e.g. sensorineural hearing loss rate in stapedectomy).
 The consent form is important documentation of the consent process, but is neither necessary nor sufficient for proper consent.

 If it is impractical for all patients to be consented by the operating surgeon, the task may be delegated to another doctor on the team who: